The 20 Best Neuromyelitis Optica Doctors Near Me in Maryland, US

 Offers Telehealth

 Elias Sotirchos, M.D., specializes in the diagnosis, management and treatment of neuroimmunological disorders that involve the central nervous system, including multiple sclerosis (MS), neuromyelitis optica spectrum disorder (NMOSD), and myelin oligodendrocyte glycoprotein antibody-associated disease (MOGAD).
 His research focuses on developing and validating novel imaging and blood-based biomarkers of these conditions, and clinical trials of experimental therapeutic agents.
 Dr. Sotirchos earned his medical degree from the National and Kapodistrian University of Athens and subsequently completed his internship and neurology residency training at The Johns Hopkins Hospital.
 He then pursued advanced clinical and research training in neuroimmunology at Johns Hopkins as a National MS Society Sylvia Lawry Fellow.
 Dr. Sotirchos is rated as an Elite provider by MediFind in the treatment of Neuromyelitis Optica.
-His top areas of expertise are Optic Neuritis, Multiple Sclerosis (MS), Neuromyelitis Optica, and Transverse Myelitis.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Optic Neuritis, Multiple Sclerosis (MS), Neuromyelitis Optica, and Transverse Myelitis.
+Dr. Sotirchos is board certified in American Board Of Psychiatry And Neurology.

 Distinguished in Neuromyelitis Optica